-I was having a slow Wednesday a while back and since I was not on duty, decided to visit my friend Alice who owns a barbershop just within Komayole and have a cut.
+I was having a slow Wednesday last week and since I was not on duty, decided to visit my friend Alice who owns a barbershop just within Komayole and have a cut.
 All was well until she walked out of the salon for a few minutes to go and look for something to eat.

 Five minutes after she walked out, two men walked in.
 With a wide smile on my face and my customer service experience, I ushered them in and offered them seats thinking they had come for a shave.

 They did not even look bothered by my offer, instead, they started looking around then one of them told me as he pointed at a van outside, "Enda kwa ile gari kuna wenzako."
 I quickly answered "sawa" and rushed out to the van.
 I thought I was going to usher in more clients from the van.

 As I carried my lazy behind to the van, I could not help but imagine how happy Alice would be once she came back and found a handful of clients waiting for her services.
 Just when I was reaching the van, I saw Alice standing on the opposite side of the road giving me a very scary look and gesturing me to run.

 I did not even think twice, I thought I was being kidnapped in broad daylight and took off.
 Because of confusion, I ran straight back into the barbershop past the two gentlemen who were now looking at themselves in one of the mirrors in the shop and through a backdoor which led straight into a pit latrine, I then locked myself inside the pit latrine and started reciting the Rosary.